 A Week in our School

 This is a description of a 'normal' week - obviously some things are different at the moment.
-Please look at our Latest Letters Home page for information about staggered openings, what your child can bring into school and other changes we have had to make in response to Coronavirus.
+Please look at our Latest Letters Home page for the most up-to-date information, and the Coronavirus Closure pages for lots of information about remote learning.

 The school's doors open at 8.50am, though we have a variety of Before School Clubs which start between 8.00am and 8.15am, some run by school staff and some by external providers.
 (See School Clubs for more information).
 If your child is not attending a club, they can come into school from 8.50am when they can start learning in their classroom.